7 reasons fall is the best time to be in Bend

 With all of that said, you do need to watch for trail and road closures.
 November’s when we see major traction (pun intended) on seasonal shut-downs.
 Some of the biggies to watch for:

 That’s a whole lot to keep track of, and it’s just the tip of the iceberg for seasonal closures.
 How do you know exact dates?
-I wish I had a crystal ball or a handy, lone link to share, but alas…it’s not so simple with multiple organizations managing different areas.
+I wish I had a crystal ball or a handy, lone link to share, but alas…it’s tricky with multiple organizations managing different areas.

 For info on most roadways, the Oregon Department of Transportation’s TripCheck page makes a solid resource.
 For trail closure info, follow the Deschutes National Forest on Facebook or on X (formerly known as Twitter).
 If you’re an in-person kinda traveler, stop by the Bend Visitor Center for up-to-the minute trail and road info, plus complimentary maps and smiles.